thamaraiselvam/wp-vulnerable-updates/readme.txt

 == Description ==

-This plugin automatically checks and alerts about WordPress/Plugins/Themes Vulnerable updates.

-Download and activate the plugin from wordpress.org or clone the repository from GitHub - https://github.com/thamaraiselvam/wp-vulnerable-updates - to your wp-content/wp-plugins/ folder and activate it from the WordPress Dashboard after that.
+WP vulnerable updates is an automated Vulnerable checking plugin in real time and alert you if any vulnerable updates found on your WordPress site.

+Major features in WP vulnerable updates include:

+* Automatically checks all vulnerable updates and email you in real-time.
+* First free plugn to check all kind of updates such as Plugin, Theme and WordPress Core .

 <strong>How it works ?</strong>
 <br>
-This plugin checks vulnerable updates from <a href="hhttps://wpvulndb.com/" />https://wpvulndb.com/</a> on every 6 hours period <br>
+WP vulnerable updates checks vulnerable updates from <strong><a href="https://wpvulndb.com/" target="_blank">https://wpvulndb.com/</a></strong> on every 12 hours period <br>
 Warn you on vulnerable updates as admin notice and through email.

 <strong>Why to use the plugin ?</strong>
 <br>
-*Many WordPress sites are hacked every day due to vulnerable plugins/theme/WordPress and this plugin automatically checks Vulnerabilities on your WordPress site and alert you immediately.
+1. Many WordPress sites are hacked every day due to vulnerable plugins/theme/WordPress and this plugin automatically checks Vulnerabilities on your WordPress site and alert you immediately.
-*It uses WP Cron to check for the Vulnerable updates so no external requests to your server.
+2. It uses WP Cron to check for the Vulnerable updates so no external requests to your server.
-*Cached API results to decrease backend load time significantly
+3. Cached API results to decrease backend load time significantly

 Well, this is the good reasons and this is your plugin.